-This information will be provided on the COBSW S111/MRA and offline in the NGHP Query Response File.
+This information will be provided both online, in the BCRS application, and COBSW S111/MRA and offline in the NGHP Query Response File.
 Additionally, CMS has requested that this solution also include the most recent Part A and Part B Entitlement dates.